GAMS-dev/TIMES_MIRO/README.md

 To obtain the app, including the [TIMES_Demo](https://github.com/etsap-TIMES/TIMES_Demo) data set and the the [TIMES-DK_COMETS](https://github.com/energy-modelling-club/TIMES-DK_COMETS) data sets, run the following command:
 > git clone --recurse-submodules https://github.com/GAMS-dev/TIMES_MIRO.git

 The app allows the user to load different data sets, to set TIMES options, to manipulate input data and to analyze output data.
-Furthermore, the user can decide whether the model should be solved locally or submitted to the NEOS optimization server.
+Furthermore, the user can decide whether the model should be solved locally or submitted to the [NEOS optimization server](https://neos-server.org/neos/).

 The app itself works with a free GAMS demo license which can be requested through an online [form](https://www.gams.com/download/).
-The NEOS option provides a way to also solve models that go eyond the [GAMS demo limits](https://www.gams.com/latest/docs/UG_License.html#General_Information) with a free GAMS demo license.
+The NEOS option provides a way to also solve models that go beyond the [GAMS demo limits](https://www.gams.com/latest/docs/UG_License.html#General_Information) with a free GAMS demo license.

 ## Prerequisites
 In order to use the TIMES MIRO app you need